Isabella Ingram-Seymour-Conway, Marchioness of Hertford

 The Marchioness's predecessor as the Prince Regent's mistress had been Maria Fitzherbert, a Roman Catholic.
 Other Catholics disapproved of the Marchioness's influence over the prince, referring to "the fatal witchery of an unworthy secret influence" that they felt had turned him against the idea of Catholic emancipation.
 George Canning, speaking for the party in power, made use of these comments to say that, if Lady Hertford was really responsible for the prince's political decisions, she was "Britain's guardian angel".
 Isabella made a point of humiliating Mrs Fitzherbert and by 1811 the Prince had formally separated from her.

 On the death of her mother in 1807, she inherited Temple Newsam in West Yorkshire, where the Prince of Wales had paid her a visit.
 She and her husband added the name of Ingram to their surname due to the fortune they inherited from her family.
-Lavish entertainments were held at Manchester House attended by the Prince, members of the royal family and visiting nobles, including for victory celebrations in 1814.
+Lavish entertainments were held at Hertford House attended by the Prince, members of the royal family and visiting nobles, including for victory celebrations in 1814.
 Isabella's dresses were reported in the press including a Greek-style ostrich feather head-dress worn in 1813 styled on the Prince's crest.

 Lady Hertford's relationship with the Prince, now prince regent, ended in 1819, when he turned his attentions to Elizabeth Conyngham, Marchioness Conyngham.
 According to Greville’s diary for 9 June 1820:

 Somebody asked Lady Hertford if she had been aware of the King's admiration for Lady Conyngham, and whether he had ever talked to her about Lady C. She replied that 'intimately as she had known the King, and openly as he had always talked to her upon every subject, he had never ventured to speak to her upon that of his mistresses'.

 Isabella continued to spend the season in London, but otherwise lived at Temple Newsam.
 Here she busied herself with charitable works, being the patron or member of many events and societies, and was noted for her benevolence to the poor as well as her generosity to the servants at Temple Newsam who held an annual ball and supper in the house.
 Lady Hertford died in 1834 after catching a cold on her way from Temple Newsam to London by carriage.
 Her obituary in The Leeds Intelligencer described her as 'Her intellectual character, and high attainments, formed the least part of her excellencies; however enlightened her mind, her heart was warmer still.
 To the poor and the distressed her munificence was all but unbounded'.